dougy147/mcbash/README.md

 ### Size sometimes matters

-For `00:1A:79:xx:xx:xx`-like MAC addresses (the most commons), there are $16^6$ possibilities (≈16.7million).
+For `00:1A:79:xx:xx:xx`-like MAC addresses (most commons), there are $16^6$ possibilities (≈16.7million).
 Collision probability on sparsely populated servers is low by definition.
 So, there won't be too much matches on small ones!

 ### macOS compatibility